 Some of Dubilet’s published work is available at: https://vanderbilt.academia.edu/AlexDubilet.
 You can also email him for copies of any of his work.

 Dubilet is also a co-translator into English (with Jessie Hock) of François Laruelle’s General Theory of Victims (Polity Press, 2015) and A Biography of Ordinary Man: On Authorities and Minorities (Polity Press, 2018).

-Dubilet teaches courses such as “Critical Theory,” “Special Topics in Critical Theory” “Problems in Literature: Living an Ethical Life,” and “Problems in Literature: Rhetoric of Revolution.”
-He also teaches political theory courses in the Department of Political Science, including “Radical Political Theory,” “Contemporary Political Theory,” “Power and Resistance,” “Politics of Capitalism,” and “Religion and Politics.”
+In the English Department, Dubilet teaches course such as “Critical Theory: Possession and Dispossession in Modernity,” “Mysticism and Literature,” “On Living and Thinking,” “Rhetoric of Revolution,” “Critical Theory: History of Violence / Violence of History,” and “Race and Dis/Possession”.
+He also regularly teaches political theory courses in the Department of Political Science, including “Radical Political Theory,” “Contemporary Political Theory,” “Power and Resistance,” “Politics of Capitalism,” and “Religion and Politics.”